Skip to main content

 Dr Lewis is Senior Lecturer in French Studies, specialising in eighteenth-century French literature and culture.
 Following a BA in French and History and M.St.
 European Literature at New College, Oxford, she completed her PhD at Queen Mary, University of London.
 She was awarded her Leverhulme Early Career Fellowship at QMUL, and was appointed to a lectureship at Birkbeck in 2008 where she completed her ECF.

 Nominated for the ‘Aurora Women into Leadership’ programme in 2015-16, she has held a number of Dept roles, including sub-board chair for French, programme director for various combined programmes, and she set up BA Comparative Literature & Culture in 2020.
-She is programme director for BA French Studies and Graduate Diploma French Studies, and from January 2023, she is programme director for our MA Modern Languages and Comparative Literatures.
+She is Subject Lead for Languages and Linguistics and programme director for our MA Modern Languages and Comparative Literatures.

 Dr Lewis’s research has two strands, each at the intersection of French studies and other disciplines (whether text/image relations, illustration studies and adaptation on the one hand, or the representation of the figure of the prostitute at the crossover between literary analysis and cultural history on the other):